Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-## Free choice

-There is currently no major threat to object-oriented programming, since it is so widespread.
-However, other programming paradigms do exist:
+Other programming paradigms include:

 --

-- **Functional programming** is focused on _data flow_ (i.e. immutable values being used in formulae to compute other values) , rather than control flow (i.e. "Do this, then do that!" and where variables are not values but rather memory locations with changing values over time).
+- **Functional programming** is focused on _data flow_ (i.e., immutable values being used in formulae to compute other values) , rather than control flow (i.e., "Do this, then do that!" and where variables are not values but rather memory locations with changing values over time).
 Popular languages for functional programming are **Excel** and **Haskell**.
-There is growing interest in this 70-year-old style!
 [Learn more!](https://www.infoq.com/presentations/Taming-Effect-Simon-Peyton-Jones/)

 --

 - **Procedural programming** was the standard paradigm before object-oriented programming took over.
-It is still what is taught 70 years later in many entry-level programming courses, where the instructors are perhaps afraid to talk (or think) abstractly.
-The problem to be solved by a program is decomposed into sub-problems, and procedures (a.k.a. functions) to solve each problem are written and executed in sequence.
+In this paradigm, the problem to be solved by a program is decomposed into sub-problems, and procedures (a.k.a. functions) to solve each problem are written and executed in sequence.

----

-template: alternative-paradigms

-## The future

-- Many see a **multi-paradigm future**, and some see a multi-paradigm present, where paradigms are mixed and matched, and each is used for its unique strengths.

 ---